 The University of Scranton Conducts Undergraduate Commencement

-The University of Scranton conferred more than 970 bachelor’s and associate’s degrees at its undergraduate commencement on Sunday, May 29, 2011, at Mohegan Sun Arena at Casey Plaza in Wilkes-Barre.
+The University of Scranton conferred 856 bachelor’s and associate’s degrees at its undergraduate commencement ceremony on Sunday, May 31, 2009, at Wachovia Arena.

 The principal speaker was award-winning classical music conductor, composer, educator, author and commentator Rob Kapilow.
 His long-running "What Makes it Great" series, which debuted on NPR 15 years ago, is now in its 14th season of live performances in Kansas City, and entering its 12th season at New York's Lincoln's Center and at Boston's Celebrity Series.

 Kapilow advised graduates to value the unique gift that each one possesses and “become who you are.”

 “Learning to listen for that soft inner voice, the voice that knows what’s right for you though it may not be right for anyone else, the voice that feels when an idea, a quotation, a situation, an image, or a person suddenly resonates with something fundamental in you--learning to listen for the “Hmmm,” I believe, is the key to an authentic and rewarding life,” said Kapilow.

 Kapilow received an honorary degree from The University of Scranton, as did Sr. Therese O'Rourke, IHM, president and CEO of St. Joseph’s Center in Scranton, and Rev. John P. McNamee, poet, author, and founder of the Southwest Community Enrichment Center in Philadelphia.